Pensacola Christian Eagles: Women's basketball

-Women's basketball is a fairly new program at PCC having arrived at the college in 2008.
+Women's basketball arrived at the college in 2008.
 The program started to experience success in the mid-2010s first qualifying for the NCCAA national championship in 2014 and making the tournament every season since.
 The Lady Eagles were NCCAA Division II national champions in 2022.
+Women's basketball has been undefeated at home for the 2024–25 and 2025–26 seasons.